Mayur907/inAppUpdate/README.md

                     //get data from other activity if pass

                     /*check return from immediate or flexible
-                    * if return from immediate so app close */ if(data.getIntExtra("from", 0) == 123456){
+                    * if the return from immediate so app close */ if(data.getIntExtra("from", 0) == 123456){
                         finish();
                     } else {